gucci-ninja/Soft-Eng-Lecture-Notes/3B/4A03/README.md

 - euthanasia

 **quiz requires you make at least 2 attempts and have a cumulative average of more than 50% on it**

+## Day 10 Mar 21, 2018
+- do the online lecture quiz soon

+### Guest Speaker by Dr. Baetz
+- being self aware of your thoughts so you can drop the bad ones, guilt
+- lemniscus workshop